davidmeadejr/from-the-transistors/README.md

-*Original cc: George Hotz's [From the Transistor](https://github.com/geohot/fromthetransistor) project.*
+*Original course curricilum cc: George Hotz's [From the Transistor](https://github.com/geohot/fromthetransistor) project.*

 # From Transistor to Web Browser: